 In addition, your fines will include mandatory conviction surcharges, as well as a crime victims' assistance fee.
 These costs alone could total hundreds of dollars.
 Assuming your second or third DWI convictions occur within a five-year period, the penalties of a conviction will be even harsher, regardless of whether or not there was a crash, injuries or fatalities involved.

-Contact a New York DWI attorney today to learn more.
+Facing DWI charges?
+Contact a New York City DWI attorney today to start your defense.